 Having this positive response to negative comments will challenge the perpetrators beliefs about what Islam is, after all, islamophobia generally seems to be a result of the unfortunate aggressive behavior of a minority group of Muslims.
 Additionally, if we take the name ‘islamophobia’ literally as ‘a fear of Islam’ than this would imply that their oppressive behavior is a result of this negative interpretation of Islam, so, by responding in a positive way then their thoughts will be seriously challenged.

 People engage in oppressive behavior because they feel threatened.
 Put yourselves in their shoes.
 If you were to set aside your knowledge of Islam and base your opinion of Islam solely based upon what you see in the media what would you think about Islam?
 Probably nothing good!

-So, in countries where the Muslim is in the minority, the society is more likely to be influenced by and reliant upon media exposure to define what Islam is due to the lack of real life exposure.
+So, in countries where Muslims are the minority, the society is more likely to be influenced by and reliant upon media exposure to define what Islam is due to the lack of real life exposure.
 If we think of it from this angle things become a lot clearer and it’s for us to challenge this by being the best examples of the excellent qualities of Islam.